brentxphillips/repos/data-collection.md

 </description>
 ```

-### Focus
+### Queries

-The program aims to generate data for training and testing using simple to complex queries.
+The program aims to generate data for training and testing using simple to complex queries and generate queries from Data Program participants for use.

-The point of collecting data is to be able to generate data developers can use to test questions and have sufficient data to be able to have answers to train and potential answers to test
+The point of collecting data is to be able to generate data developers can use to test questions and have sufficient data to be able to have answers to train and potential answers to test.
+While generating queries will give the program queries to execute against the data.

 Training question